Pchiaful/Pchiaful/README.md

 Hello people!

 😄 Pronouns: All pronouns apply!
-Gender non conforming/non binary 🔭 I’m currently working on completion of my Codeup course!
+Gender non conforming/non binary <br>
+🔭 I’m currently working on completion of my Codeup course!
 It has been one of the most fun experiences of my life.
 Love these people.
 🌱 I’m currently learning to find my passion for coding.
 It will appear in no time, I am sure of it.
 👯 I’m looking to collaborate on something creative.
 I would like to see how I can apply all this knowledge to building something others can enjoy.